rzlslch/ssbg_flutter/README.md

 - [ ] settings. for example, create a template to generate a new post
 - [ ] theme. including template, config, etc
 - [ ] deploy to github/gitlab pages

+## Update(s)

+- now you need not to have separate http server. when you load the target directory, it will automatically serves `localhost:8080` as your blog.